QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

-In fact, in the spirit of \cite{Penington:2019kki, Marolf:2020xie}, we might formulate the information paradox as the following problem: we have a matrix (reduced density matrix for radiation) with a large dimension, which is approximately diagonal (thermal density matrix\cite{PhysRevD.14.2460}) , and this seems to contradict the rank of this matrix, bounded by the entropy $e^S$\cite{PhysRevD.7.2333, *Hawking:1975vcx}.
-One resolution to this problem lies in the off-diagonal elements of the matrix, which reduces the rank of the matrix.
-The observation made in \cite{Penington:2019kki, Almheiri:2019qdq} is that in certain computations such as the higher moments of the reduced density matrix of radiation, we can use the Euclidean spacetime wormhole saddles to reduce the rank, at leading orders in $G_N$.
-In similar settings, it is also shown that we can also reduce the rank of the Gram matrix of certain overcomplete black hole microstates constructed from dust particles, using wormhole saddles, to the black hole entropy $e^{A/4}$, at leading order in $G_N$\cite{Balasubramanian:2022gmo, *Balasubramanian:2022lnw, *Climent:2024trz, *Geng:2024jmm}.

-Is there a more microscopic and non-perturbative explanation for this reduction in rank?
-An answer to this question was proposed in \cite{Marolf:2020xie}, which highlighted that the reduction of rank in a matrix corresponds to the existence of kernel or \textit{null states} in the theory, inherently tied to constraints and gauge equivalence in quantum gravity.
-In the current context, this gauge equivalence is suggested to arise from an equivalence relation imposed on geometries with different topologies, a perspective emphasized in \cite{Jafferis:2017tiu}\footnote{See also earlier works pointing out that the number of connected components of space cannot serve as a non-perturbative diffeomorphism-invariant operator in quantum gravity \cite{Marolf:2012xe, *Bao:2015nca, *Berenstein:2016pcx, *Berenstein:2017abm}.}.
+The inclusion of spacetime wormhole saddles in the gravitational path integral has led to important insights, from reproducing the Page curve\cite{Almheiri:2019qdq, Penington:2019kki} to the factorization puzzle\cite{Maldacena:2004rf, *Yin:2007at, *Arkani-Hamed:2007cpn}: should a given bulk describe a unique CFT, or an ensemble average\cite{Saad:2019lba, McNamara:2020uza}?
+A non-perturbative resolution requires understanding the null states and gauge equivalences in quantum gravity\cite{Marolf:2020xie, Jafferis:2017tiu}\footnote{See also earlier works pointing out that the number of connected components of space cannot serve as a non-perturbative diffeomorphism-invariant operator in quantum gravity \cite{Marolf:2012xe, *Bao:2015nca, *Berenstein:2016pcx, *Berenstein:2017abm}.}.

 In our framework, there are two types of constraints in the CFT and its dual gravity, as explained in Sec.~\ref{roleofpsi module category}.
 The first is the Wheeler-DeWitt equation, which ensures that $\ket{\Psi}_{\Lambda}$ is a ground state of the Turaev-Viro model and satisfies the no-flux condition, allowing us to re-triangulate the 2D radial slice.
 In the language of the CFT, this corresponds to the crossing invariance condition \eqref{4ptcrossing}.
 The second constraint is the gauging constraint in the bulk SymTFT, associated with modular invariance on the boundary.
 This constraint seems to be the one encoding the gauge equivalence of different topologies, a perspective also suggested in \cite{Benini:2022hzx}.